- Do breastfed babies become constipated?

 I realize he has a problem passing his stool on his own, so I assist by giving a massage and using the q-tip.
 I'm concerned.
 Please advise what I can do other than what I am doing.

 Hi, Heather.
 Many times moms have found that if they change the type of formula they give their babies, constipation goes away.

 Why do you say your milk supply is low?

 My Breastfed Baby Is Constipated

-My baby is a week old, and her poop is hard, and she has had 2 of these today!
-She is formula fed, is this normal?
+My baby is a week old.
+Her poop is hard, and she has had two of these today!
+She is formula fed.
+Is this normal?
 Or should I panic?

-Average frequency is between 1 and 5 poops per day; this is for a formula fed baby for the first couple of weeks.
+The average frequency is between 1 and 5 poops per day for a formula-fed baby for the first couple weeks.
 The poo should be soft.

-If the baby is in pain or poops less than once per day, you need to see your pediatrician. (this advice is only for newborn formula fed babies)
+If the baby is in pain or poops less than once daily, you need to see your pediatrician. (this advice is only for newborn formula-fed babies)

 Breastfed Baby Constipated